1apostoli/STP/README.md

+# THIS IS NOT REAL WORK, THIS WAS DONE FOR A SCHOOL PROJECT!
+THANKS.

 # Tokenize STP Analysis
 Included in this repository is analysis of the positioning of alternatives to the Tokenize platform relative to the wants of market segments.